Naquiao/fastapi-test/README.md

 ## **Python API with FASTAPI**

-• a POST request with a boolean parameter that returns the current date in yyyy-mm-dd hh:ii:ss format if the parameter is true and returns the date in yyyy-dd-mm format if the parameter is false
+• a POST request with a boolean parameter that returns the current date in yyyy-mm-dd hh:ii:ss format if the parameter is true and returns the date in yyyy-dd-mm format if the parameter is false.

 • a GET request that obtains the value of a counter of times that one of the two endpoints was called

 ### First Step